KTH-dESA/PopCluster/README.md

 8. When the plugin is installed it appear under the Plugin menu with the name HRSL Clustering.

 	![image7](assets/installation/img/image7.jpg)

+#### Additional resources needed in order to run the plugins
+In order to run the clustering plugins three datasets are needed.

 #### How to run the plugins